 The Belk Bowl is played each December at the Bank of America Stadium in Charlotte, North Carolina.
 Since 2002, the Belk Bowl has treated millions of fans to some of the most exciting bowl games in college football.
-The game matches up one of the top teams from the Atlantic Coast Conference with a peer from the American Athletic Conference.
+The game matches up one of the top teams from the Atlantic Coast Conference with a peer from the Southeastern Conference.
 The Belk Bowl is sponsored by Belk, and has been sponsored in the past by Continental Tire and Meineke Car Care.
 Score with Ticketcity - the place to go for Belk Bowl tickets.

 2014 Belk Bowl Preview